Top EU court overturns US data transfer agreement in Facebook case | DW | 16.07.2020

 Europe's top court on Thursday struck down a data privacy pact that had allowed companies to transfer private user data between servers in Europe and the United States.
 However, EU citizens' data can still be sent to the US and other countries under a separate, existing mechanism.

-In a case brought against internet giant Facebook, the European Court of Justice in Luxembourg ruled that the data transfer agreement "Privacy Shield" failed to adequately protect Europeans' data against US surveillance and security law and was therefore invalid.
+In a case brought against internet giant Facebook, the European Court of Justice in Luxembourg ruled that the data transfer agreement "Privacy Shield" failed to adequately protect Europeans' data from US surveillance and security laws and was therefore invalid.

 Read more: Opinion: Privacy for an online coronavirus pandemic world

-Data transfers out of the EU will, however, be allowed to continue under another legal mechanism called contractual clauses, an EU invention in which companies outside Europe commit to EU data and privacy laws.
+Data transfers out of the EU will, however, be allowed to continue under another legal mechanism called contractual clauses, an EU provision in which companies outside of Europe commit to EU data and privacy laws.

 Such transfers are now likely to come under greater scrutiny and the EU and US may work towards a new arrangement that guarantees privacy protection for European internet users in the US.